deanpham98/franka_motion_primitive/doc.md

 - can't fully insert reason
     - biased torque is wrong

-- tradeoff: damping increase -> increase unstability, but non-uniform motion
+- tradeoff: damping increase -> increase unstability, but smoother motion

 - kd_rot up to 0.9 still stable and the robot is very light